ericwnelson84/personal-site/README.md

 # Flask Personal Site

-## Codepipeline with Snyk and Ghost Inspector Integration
+## Codepipeline with Snyk and Ghost Inspector Integration.
+Deployed using cloudformation

 ![Screenshot of site](assets/codepipeline.jpg)